QubitProducts/slapdash/README.md

 Where available, this will call [`Array.prototype.find`][mdn-Array-find].
 Otherwise, this provides its own implementation.

   - This only supports arrays, not objects.
-Use `objectFind` instead.
-  - Callback must be a function.
-Objects or strings are not supported.

-### `objectFind(object, callback, thisArg)`

-This implements the object behavior of lodash's `find` method.

-#### Notes

-  - This only supports objects, not arrays.
-Use `find` instead.
+There is no `objectFind`, as it's really not that useful.
   - Callback must be a function.
 Objects or strings are not supported.

 ### `pluck(array, key)`